brianmwadime/smutchings.github.io/_posts/2015-10-24-in-defence-of-freemium.markdown

 title: In Defence of Freemium
 date: 2015-10-24 10:57:00
 description: Freemium applications, those that can be downloaded and installed for free but which then require purchases to unlock their full potential, get a bad rap.
+meta-description: Freemium applications, those that can be downloaded and installed for free but which then require purchases to unlock their full potential, get a bad rap.
 ---
 Freemium applications, those that can be downloaded and installed for free but which then require purchases to unlock their full potential, get a bad rap.
 One that I feel they don’t deserve.
 In this post I will endeavour to explain why, whilst also providing a few ideas on how to implement In-App Purchases or the Freemium business model in your applications.